 Science, Sorcery and Sons

 Kepler believed in witches.
 He probably even wondered about the potions his mother brewed.
 But when she was accused, he came to her aid.

-More than 300 years after Salem’s famous trials, American popular culture remains preoccupied with the supposed witches of 17th-century Massachusetts.
+More than 300 years after Salem’s famous trials, American popular culture remains preoccupied with the supposed witches of 17th-century Massachusetts and to this day, there are still believed to be witches living amongst us, using spells to make someone call you and putting hexes on people.
 But we do not hear much about the women accused of witchcraft across the ocean during the same period in Württemberg, Germany.
 In “The Astronomer and the Witch: Johannes Kepler’s Fight for his Mother,” Ulinka Rublack, a professor of early modern history at the University of Cambridge, introduces us to one of these witches, Katharina Kepler, who was tried in Württemberg in 1615-21.